 If your property has been used for commercial purposes, it is regarded as an “asset” and any profit made on its sale is therefore regarded as a taxable income, for which you must pay Capital Gains Tax (CGT).
 Buckley and Co.
 Solicitors will advise you on qualifications and exemptions from Capital Gains Tax.

-For example, if the property you are selling has been your own main place of residence (or of a dependent relative), any profit made from selling the property is not liable for a CGT payment.
+For example, if the property you are selling has been your main place of residence (or of a dependent relative), any profit made from selling the property is not liable for a CGT payment.
 Another exemption relates to profits divided from the sale of a property between two divorcees or separated common-law partners.

 The standard rate of Capital Gains Tax is 33%, and it is paid with the relevant Capital Gains Tax payslip, to the Collector General’s Office in Limerick.
 We can help you to decide if you are required to pay this tax, and will calculate how much you owe if you do qualify for CGT.